andersmurphy/andersmurphy-blog/resources/posts/2024-05-30-clojure-virtual-thread-dynamic-var-performance.md

 With 50000 virtual threads `pmap`'s execution time mean is 189.313904 ms. Roughly, 5x faster than the dynamic var version and a similar speed to the scoped values version.

 My take away is: you probably don't need dynamic scope.
 Instead, pass the context explicitly.
 If you really think you need dynamic scope and are using a large number of virtual threads favour scoped values over dynamic vars.
-That being said thread conveyance for scoped values only works in the context structured concurrency, so if you are using things like `Executor` and `CompletionService` you'll have to either pass context explicitly or use dynamic vars.
+That being said thread conveyance for scoped values only works in the context of structured concurrency, so if you are using things like `Executor` and `CompletionService` you'll have to either pass context explicitly or use dynamic vars.

 The full example [project can be found here](https://github.com/andersmurphy/clj-cookbook/tree/master/virtual-threads/dynamic-var-perf).